AndrewRussellNet/FNA-Template/README.md

 - Add the "FNA" and "FNALibs" directories as specified above
 - Add the FNA project to your solution (Right click solution -> Add Existing Project)

-From this point, you can use the CreateTemplate tool, or a template created by the CreateTemplate tool, to add new projects based on FNA Template to your solution.
+From this point, you can use the CreateTemplate tool (or a Visual Studio template created by the same) to add new FNA game projects to your solution.

 Building and loading shaders